eyoon1131/CS163-Projects-2024Fall-Group24/_posts/2024-12-03-team24-super-resolution.md

 <!-- {: style="width: 600px; max-width: 100%;"} -->
 *Fig 8.
 PSNR and SSIM metrics of various SR models on various testing datasets* [3].

-The two left-most columns give the PSNR and SSIM scores on the Set5 dataset.
+The fourth and fifth columns give the PSNR and SSIM scores on the Set5 dataset.
 Of note are SwinIR’s scores of 32.92 and 0.9044 at the top and HAT’s scores at the bottom.
 The HAT models listed differ only in size and pre-training strategy.
 These show a marked improvement over SwinIR by every HAT model, with the best model giving an improvement of 0.38 dB in PSNR and 0.0039 in SSIM.
 Additionally, both of these models show a drastic improvement over SRCNN.

 ### Experiments
 We applied the HAT model to a few open-source images found on the UCLA newsroom website including images of campus architecture and people, as well as the Urban100 SRx4 (upscaling by a factor of 4) test dataset.
 We used the bicubic interpolation method to downgrade the high-resolution images and applied the HAT SRx4 model pre-trained on ImageNet.